PripyatAutomations/remotepi/voices/README.txt

 Translations of langs/ are welcome and will result in Native spoken prompts in your language!
+- Automatic translations can be made using ./translate-phrases.sh ./translate-phrases.sh <input> <output>
+		Where source is 2 letter input language (ie: en) Were target is 2 letter output language (ie: cn

 See voices.json for the supported voices.